South Indians in Fiji: Religious Background of South Indians

-The South Indian immigrants were made up of a smaller population of Muslims (1,091 Muslims out of 15,132) and greater proportion of Christians than their North Indian counterparts.
+The South Indian immigrants were made up of a smaller population of Muslims (1,091 Muslims out of 15,132) and a greater proportion of Christians than their North Indian counterparts.
 The Hindus, who form the majority, belonged to over a hundred different castes.

 Life during Indenture

 Although South Indians were used to working overseas, most found it difficult to adjust to the Fiji Indian society already established in Fiji.
 Language was a major problem as they had to learn Hindustani, the language of the plantation.
 During indenture, there was a high suicide rate amongst South Indians.

 Revival of South Indian Culture

-At the end of his indenture period Kuppuswami Naidu, an ex-policeman and indentured labourer, took up the cause of the South Indians in Fiji.
+At the end of his indenture period, Kuppuswami, Naidu, an ex-policeman and indentured labourer, took up the cause of the South Indians in Fiji.
 He gave up worldly pleasures, taking up the life of a sadhu (holy man).
-He was a devotee of Swami Vivekananda, Ramana Maha Rishi, Ramalinga Swamigal and Rama Krishna Paramahamsa.
+He was a devotee of Swami Vivekananda, Ramana Maharishi, Ramalinga Swamigal and Ramakrishna Paramahamsa.
 He later became known amongst his colleagues and South Indians in particular, as Sadhu Swami.
 He conceived the idea of a South Indian Organisation and worked, towards this goal with the help of other South Indians who could understand his feelings and were prepared to provide assistance towards the cause.
-According to the data published by TISI in 2002, Tamil was learnt by 1,738 students in 17 schools between the grade 1-8 and Telugu by 255 students in 3 schools.
+According to the data published by TISI in 2002, Tamil was learnt by 1,738 students in 17 schools between grades 1-8 and Telugu by 255 students in 3 schools.